The Associate Provost for Academic Affairs is located on the third floor of Bond Hall in room 369 and can be reached at (843) 953-5155.

 Q: What are the minimum academic requirements for graduation from The Citadel?

-A: A cadet must complete one of the major courses of study outlined in the catalog of record and must achieve a minimum grade-point ratio of 2.0 based on all quality hours attempted and all quality points earned at The Citadel.
-In addition, a cadet must achieve a minimum grade-point ratio of 2.0 based on all quality hours attempted and all quality points earned in their major course of study at The Citadel.
-However, students majoring in Education or in the teaching track of Health, Exercise and Sports Science (HESS) must achieve a cumulative grade-point ratio of 2.5 and must have a 2.5 in all courses in their major course of study.
+A: A cadet must complete one of the major courses of study outlined in the catalog of record and must achieve a minimum grade-point average of 2.0 based on all quality hours attempted and all quality points earned at The Citadel.
+In addition, a cadet must achieve a minimum grade-point average of 2.0 based on all quality hours attempted and all quality points earned in their major course of study at The Citadel.
+However, students majoring in Education or in the teaching track of Health, Exercise and Sports Science (HESS) must achieve a cumulative grade-point average of 2.75 and must have a 2.75 in all courses in their major course of study.

-Q: How do you compute a grade-point ratio?
+Q: How do you compute a grade-point average?

 Q: Where do cadets go if they are struggling in a course?

-A: The Citadel has an Academic Support Center that offers tutoring in a majority of subjects, so cadets can schedule individual or small-group appointments either by email, in person, or by phone.
+A: The Citadel's Academic Support Center offers tutoring in a majority of subjects, so cadets can schedule individual or small-group appointments either by email, in person, or by phone.
 Supplemental Instruction is also available for several core courses.

 Q: How do cadets know if they have a learning disability, and what is the process for receiving academic accommodations?

 A: Many students who struggle academically, for example, having to re-read information multiple times and still experiencing difficulty remembering the information or having difficulty concentrating for long periods of time, may have a learning disability.
 However, students must identify themselves to the Director of the Academic Support Center and must provide appropriate documentation before receiving accommodations.
-For more information, please contact Dr. Jane Warner at 843.953.1820.
+For more information, please contact the Center at (843) 953-1820.

 Q: What happens during orientation?